john-cd/rust_howto/bk/src/categories/database/nosql.md

 [![cat-database][cat-database-badge]][cat-database]{{hi:Database interfaces}}
 [![cat-web-programming][cat-web-programming-badge]][cat-web-programming]{{hi:Web programming}}

 This is the officially supported MongoDB Rust driver, a client side library that can be used to interact with MongoDB deployments in Rust applications.
 It uses the bson crate for BSON support.
-The driver contains a fully async API that requires tokio.
+The driver contains a fully [async][p-async] API that requires [tokio][p-tokio].
 The driver also has a sync API that may be enabled via feature flags.

 ```rust,editable,noplayground
 {{#include ../../../crates/cats/database/tests/nosql/mongodb.rs:example}}